Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/1. The First Gathering/The Wages of Sin.md

+#fidelis , #one
-%%*Story and Mary's recruitment.
-It consists of Aevum and Tempi explaining the *
+%%*Story of Mary's recruitment.
+It consists of Aevum and Tempi explaining how they disassembled her criminal empire.
+Ends with the Founder offering Fidelis a place in Gather as a peacekeeper force. *%%